 Proving a Personal Injury Claim

 While some accidents are truly unavoidable, most could have—and should have—been prevented.
 When people are negligent or act outside the law, they can cause serious bodily injury and harm to others.
-The same is true of manufacturers, businesses, and other entities that fail to take reasonable steps to protect the public from coming to harm.

 In order to bring a personal injury claim in Iowa, you must prove the following elements: